CAiriau/FundAeroSuite/README.md

 * In each directory a README file help to understand the content and gives some indications for installation.

 ### Documentation
-* The book of exercices and problems provide the text and notations and some results.
+* The book of exercices and problems provides the text and notations and some results.
-* Documentation of Fortran codes can generated with _Oxygen_
+* Documentation of Fortran codes can be generated with _Oxygen_
-* Documentation of Python codes can be generated with ... (to add the tool)
+* Documentation of Python codes can be generated with _DOxygen_

 ## history of the sources